Xabaril/AspNetCore.Diagnostics.HealthChecks/README.md

 You can get more information [here](./doc/k8s-ui-discovery.md)

+## HealthChecks as Release Gates for Azure DevOps Pipelines

+HealthChecks can be used as [Release Gates for Azure DevOps](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/approvals/gates?view=azure-devops) using this [Visual Studio Market place Extension](https://marketplace.visualstudio.com/items?itemName=luisfraile.vss-services-aspnetcorehealthcheck-extensions).

+Check this [README](./AzureDevOpsTasks/README.md) on how to configure it.

 ## Tutorials, demos and walkthroughs on ASP.NET Core HealthChecks

    - [ASP.NET Core HealthChecks and Kubernetes Liveness / Readiness by Carlos Landeras](./doc/kubernetes-liveness.md)